VK432/ViaGoGoTest/README.md

 #### How would you change your program if you were working with a much larger world size?

 The biggest change that would need to be made in order to implement this on a larger world size is the method of searching for the closest events.
 Currently I look through all the events, calculate the distance to each of them, and then sort them by distance.
-This is the simplest and most easy to read and understand method, and is more then adequate for a grid of this size.
+This is the simplest and easiest to read and understand method, and is more then adequate for a grid of this size.
 However, on much larger grids (e.g. the size of a country) this would not be practical.
 Instead I would implement a search technique that radiates outwards from the users location, i.e. first search squares distance 1 away, then distance 2 etc. Until 5 events have been found.